Employee Rights No Fees Unless We Win

 Religious Creed Termination

-California Fair Employment and Housing Act (FEHA): It is unlawful for an employer with five or more employees to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment" because of the employee's religious creed.
-Cal.
-Gov. Code § 12940(a).
+It is unlawful for an employer with five or more employees to refuse to hire; to discharge or to terminate; to refuse to select or to bar or discharge an employee from a training program leading to employment; or to discriminate against the person in compensation or in terms, conditions, or privileges of employment because of the employee's religious creed.
+California Government Code section 12940(a).
 The federal Title VII of the Civil Rights Act of 1964 (Title VII), 42 United States Code section 2000e, et seq., passed in response to the Civil Rights Movement of the 1960s and calls for enforcement of equal treatment in the workplace, generally provides similar protections.
 These anti-discrimination statutes also apply to employees who do not possess religious beliefs or engage in religious practices.Beliefs and Practices Protected under Anti-Discrimination Laws

-Under the Equal Employment Opportunity Commission, "religious practices" includes moral or ethical beliefs about what is right and wrong that are sincerely held with the strength of traditional religious views.
+Under the Equal Employment Opportunity Commission, the term "religious practices" includes moral or ethical beliefs about what is right and wrong that are sincerely held with the strength of traditional religious views.
 Code of Federal Regulations, title 29, section 1605.1.
-Under FEHA, "religious creed" includes the observance of a Sabbath or other religious hold day or days, and reasonable time necessary for travel prior and subsequent to a religious observance.
-Cal.
-Gov. Code §§12926(m)
+Under FEHA, "religious creed" includes the observance of a Sabbath or other religious holy days, and reasonable time necessary for travel prior and subsequent to a religious observance.
+California Government Code section 12940(l).

 What qualifies as a "religious creed"?
 A religion qualifies if it: